filosofisto/CppMasterClass/SystemProgramming/LinuxUnix/01-FundamentalConcepts/I02H/classes/first-shared/README.md

 -rpath : This tells the linker to embed a runtime search path inside the executable
          At runtime, the dynamic linker (ld-linux) uses this path to look for .so files before using default locations (like /usr/lib).

+If you place your .so in one of these folders, it will always be found:

+    /lib
+    /usr/lib
+    /lib64
+    /usr/lib64
+    /usr/local/lib (common for user-installed libraries)

+After placing your .so there, you may also need to run:

+    sudo ldconfig

+This updates the linker’s cache (/etc/ld.so.cache) so it includes the new library.

 ### Utility

     ldd app